 Natural resources in this section refer to those areas and features that are relied on by industries for growing or rearing foods and for extracting commodities such as lumber or gravel.
 These natural resource industries are an important part of the economy in the Plan Area, and are important for food security and for sustainable growth and development when products can be used locally.

-Many of these industries rely on a healthy natural environment to thrive and can be a barometer for ecosystem health.
-In turn, the health of the ecosystems rely on sustainable industry practices being established and followed.
+Many of these industries rely on a healthy natural environment to thrive, and in turn the health of the ecosystems rely on sustainable industry practices being established and followed.

 3.1 Agriculture and Aquaculture